tokyovigilante/CesiumKit/README.md

 CesiumKit
 =========
-Objective-C/iOS port of the [Cesium](http://cesiumjs.org) WebGL virtual globe project.
+iOS/Swift port of the [Cesium](http://cesiumjs.org) WebGL virtual globe project.

 Status
 ------
-Currently renderer and core are incomplete.
-Minimal untextured globe support is the first priority.
+Currently renderer and core are partially complete.
+Minimal untextured globe support nearly functional.

-I'm currenty not going to implement 2D or Columbus view as these aren't priorities for the personal project this is intended for.
-However community contributions and feedback are welcome.
+I'm eventually hoping for near complete globe support with CZML interoperability with cesium.js.
+Community contributions and feedback are welcome.

 Testing
 -------
 Nothing user-friendly yet.
-Likely to be via providing CSScene with a GLKView or EAGLContext.
-Once there's something to render I'll create a simple UIApplication test runner.
+Once there's something to render I'll create a simple test runner.
+At the moment the only external API are global object creation and render calls, and I'm hoping to keep things simple for implementation.

 Licence
 -------